- Produced 1959-61 (1960) KMZ, Krasnogorsk (Moscow), Russia

 As with the Zorki t’s an enjoyable user, with a large bright finder, rounded sides and comfortable vulcanite exterior; smooth, snappy shutter and sharp lens (regardless of which of the above you’ve got).
 Not quite as ergonomic or sexy as the FED-2 (which has the same speed range BTW) but very solid and definitely built for the long haul.

 Yes I know that by now you’ve slapped your forehead, given the sad little head shake and thought about some nice ways to tell me I should seek professional help, but I didn’t buy this one, really.
 I won it!
 It was first prize in a self-portrait contest on the now defunct Beststuff russian camera forum.
-Donated to the contest by the semi-famous Oleg Khalyavin, who used to do repairs and overhauls on these type of cameras until he retired from the demanding work in early 2004.
-I can see why he was sought out — he did a great job adjusting this Mir.
+Donated to the contest by the semi-famous Oleg Khalyavin, who still does repairs and overhauls on these type of cameras!
+He did a great job adjusting this Mir.
 In comparison, my Zorki-4 feels the way I do most mornings, creaky and a little stiff till the juices get flowing….

 And for the record, the winning picture, taken on Tri-X with a FED 3b and the same Jupiter-12 you see above: